-Tobacco control is a key element in achieving both these outcomes.
+Tobacco control is a key element in achieving both of these outcomes.
 Specifically, the framework will measure smoking prevalence of adults, 15 year olds and pregnant women.
 Other indicators that smoking can influence are low birth weight in babies, infant mortality, mortality from cardiovascular, respiratory disease and cancer, sickness absence and hospital readmissions within 30 days of discharge.

-Tobacco control work in Devon has a strong evidence base and a performance framework including the three main public health indicators above will be reported to the Health & Wellbeing Board as part of its implementation of the Joint Health & Wellbeing Strategy for 2013-16.
+Tobacco control work in Devon has a strong evidence base and a performance framework including the three main public health indicators above which are reported to the Health & Wellbeing Board as part of its implementation of the Joint Health & Wellbeing Strategy for 2013-16.
 This will track the trajectory for reduced prevalence and the inequality gap between the least and most deprived areas in Devon.
+The Update on the Joint Health and Wellbeing Strategy for 2013-2016: Year 3 was completed in June 2015.